Do UV Dust Mite Vacuum Cleaners Work?

 Before we dive in, let’s talk about dust mites.
 They are tiny creatures that live in places like your pillows, mattresses, and carpets.
 Even though you can’t see them without a microscope, they can cause allergies.
 These little guys love to hang out where it's warm and cozy.

-UV and UVC Light: What Is It?
+UV and UVC Light: What Is It and

 UV light, or ultraviolet light, is a type of electromagnetic radiation that comes from the sun and artificial sources.
 There are 3 types UVB, UVA and UVC

-The Story with UVC Light and Dust Mites
+UVC Light and Dust Mites Vacuums

 Some vacuums have these UVC lights, but there's a catch when it comes to dust mites: studies show that dust mites need to be exposed to UVC light for over five whole minutes before they start to die.
 Now, think about it.
 When you're vacuuming, you're moving around from spot to spot pretty fast, right?
 It's super unlikely that you'd ever hold the vacuum over one place long enough to zap those mites with UVC light effectively.